 Department of Nursing

 California State University, Monterey Bay offers two pathways for students to earn their Bachelor of Science in Nursing (BSN).
-Valid California RN License, or will earn a California RN license prior to last semester in the program.
-There is no direct entry into the BSN program at CSUMB.
+All entering students must be graduates of an Associates Degree in Nursing program (ADN) and hold a current California Registered Nursing license or will earn a California Registered Nursing license prior to last semester in the program.

 Courses are offered through Extended Education as "hybrid" courses, a blend of on-line and face-to-face courses that maximizes access opportunities for students.
 Courses are typically scheduled all on the same day to accommodate students' schedules.
 The BSN degree can be obtained in 3 semesters for full-time and 5 semesters for part-time depending on the pathway.